Famous People Who Have Filed Bankruptcy

 Zsa Zsa Gabor (1917-2016), an actress, filed bankruptcy in 1994 after a judgment was entered against her for libel for more than $1 million.

-Marvin Gaye (1939-1984), a musician, filed for bankruptcy in 1976 after an expensive divorce and tax problems.
-Bankruptcy never stopped him from coming back.
+Marvin Gaye (1939-1984), a musician, filed for bankruptcy in 1976 as a result of an expensive divorce and significant tax problems.
+Bankruptcy did not stop him from being successful.
 In the 1980s, he released some of the most well-known songs of his career, including the Grammy-winning “Sexual Healing.”
-In 1984, however, Gaye’s life was cut short when he died at the age of 45.
+Gaye died in 1984 at the age of 45.
 In 1987, he was inducted into the Rock and Roll Hall of Fame.

 Larry King (1933- ), a talk show host, filed for bankruptcy in 1978.
-Also in 1978, he was offered a late-night talk radio show in Washington, D.C.
-That show later became a hugely successful CNN television show, which ran for 25 years.
+Also, in 1978, started on a late night talk radio show which became a hugely successful CNN television show, which ran for 25 years.

 Jerry Lee Lewis (1935- ), the famous rock ‘n’ roll star who sang “Great Balls of Fire,” filed for bankruptcy in 1988 because of huge tax debts.
 The Internal Revenue Service seized his cars, furniture and baby grand piano.
 Agents even showed up at his concerts to collect ticket sales.
-He has since recovered from bankruptcy and still performs.
+He continued to perform after filing bankruptcy.

 MC Hammer (Stanley Burrell) (1962- ), a musician and entertainer, sold 18 million copies of “Please Hammer Don’t Hurt’ Em.”
 He won three Grammy awards and earned more than $50 million in the 1990s.
 However, in April 1996, he filed for Chapter 11 bankruptcy because he did not have the income to support his lavish lifestyle and defend all the lawsuits that were filed against him.

-Meat Loaf (1947 – ), a musician.
-His 1977 album “Bat Out of Hell” sold more than 44 million copies and is still one of the best-selling records ever.
+Meat Loaf (1947 –), a musician sold more than 44 million copies of his 1977 album “Bat Out of Hell”.
 You may also recognize him from roles in “Fight Club” and “The Rocky Horror Picture Show.”
-In 1983, Meat Loaf wasn’t doing so well and had to declare bankruptcy.
-He was $1.6 million in debt at the time.
+In 1983, Meat Loaf declared bankruptcy as he was $1.6 million in debt at the time.

 Rapper 50 Cent (Curtis Jackson) (1975- ) a rapper, actor, businessman and investor.
-He was once worth an estimated $155 million.
 In 2015 he filed for Chapter 11 bankruptcy with debts of between $10 million and $50 million.
+He remained successful and continued to perform after his bankruptcy.

-Burt Reynolds (1936- ), a movie actor, filed for bankruptcy in 1996 in Florida after his much-publicized divorce from Loni Anderson.
-He was more than $10 million in debt.
+Burt Reynolds (1936-2018), a movie actor, was more than $10 million in debt when he filed for bankruptcy in 1996, after his much-publicized divorce from Loni Anderson.
 Reynolds’ dinner theater was foreclosed on by the mortgage lender and his ranch was sold.
-Since his bankruptcy, he has continued to act in movies and was awarded the Golden Globe for Best Supporting Actor in the film “Boogie Nights.”
+After his bankruptcy he continued to act and was awarded the Golden Globe for Best Supporting Actor in the film “Boogie Nights.”

 Mickey Rooney (1920-2014), a movie actor, filed for bankruptcy in 1962 and again in 1996.
-After both bankruptcies, he continued to act and has had many roles in movies and television.
+After both bankruptcies, he continued to act in the movies and on television.

 Many politicians and elected officials, including several presidents, have filed for bankruptcy.
 Here are some of their stories.